 A Total row appears below the data where each column has access to several automatic formulas.
-The default selection for the Total Row is … Read the rest
+The default selection … Read the rest

 In my last post I designed a table and set the cell formatting for the first row of data, which will automatically extend to all new rows of data.
 The great news is that when I add Conditional Formatting and Data Validation to a Table, they also extended when data is added.
 But first I want to add a couple of formatting changes to my data entry worksheet.

 Changing Table Styles is similar in Excel 2010 ( Windows) and Excel 2011 (Mac) yet the Ribbon is much different.
-The Mac version has a default Tables tab on the … Read the rest
+The Mac version has a … Read the rest

 I’m want to start using Excel Tables when building my spreadsheets.
 But first it’s instructive for me to explain how I think about “unofficial” tables or data tables as I like to call them.

 A data table is just a range of data, or a region of data that Excel recognizes if you were to use the keyboard shortcut Ctrl+Shift+*.